CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 ## Dice Pool Mod

 Represent either an addition or subtraction of dice to the Combat Roll Dice Pool in which this Weapon Resource is being used.
 This is to represent ammunition types that warrant a change effectiveness.
-For instance, a bomb arrow is significantly more dangerous than a standard arrow, so it would receive additional dice.
-However, a blunted practice arrow (such as the comical boxing glove arrow) is significantly less dangerous than a standard arrow, so it would lose dice.
+For instance, a bomb arrow is significantly more dangerous than a Standard Light Arrow, so it would receive additional dice.
+However, a blunted practice arrow (such as the comical boxing glove arrow) is significantly less dangerous than a Standard Light Arrow, so it would lose dice.

 ## Base Dice Tier Adjustment

 Dice Modifier to be added to a Combat Roll when used with a Weapon Class.

 Alters a combat rolls base dice tier.
 For instance, if a Mundane Light Bow (Level 0, or as dice 3d6) were to use a Survival Arrow which has a -1 Base Dice Tier Adjustment, then the resulting combat roll would use 1d4,2d6 base dice tier (Level -1).
-If instead a Standard Arrow were used, the resulting combat roll would use 3d6 base dice tier (Level 0).
+If instead a Standard Light Arrow were used, the resulting combat roll would use 3d6 base dice tier (Level 0).

 ## Penetration